aurelia/router/doc/article/en-US/router-configuration.md

 ## [Layouts](aurelia-doc://section/10/version/1.0.0)

-Similar to MVC-style master/layout pages, Aurelia allows you to use "layout" views.
+Similar to MVC-style master/layout pages, Aurelia allows you to use "layout" views as a "master" template for a set of views.

-A layout in Aurelia is associated with a route configuration, and by implication, all the pages navigable-to within the route configuration.
-There are two ways to associate a layout with a route configuration.
-The first is via HTML in a view, the second is in view model code where you configure your routes.
+The set of views subject to being part of a layout is defined in Aurelia by a set of views referenced by one or more navigation routes.
+There are two ways to associate a layout with routes.
+The first is via HTML, the second is via code in a view model code where one can configure routes.

 We'll look at the HTML way first.
-The `router-view` custom element is associated with the route configuration defined in its parent view's view model.
-By associating a layout with a `router-view` one can thus associate a layout with the same route configuration with which the `router-view` is associated.
+The `router-view` custom HTML element is always associated with a set of one or more routes defined in its parent view's view model.
+By associating a layout with a `router-view` one can thus associate a layout with the same set of routes with which the `router-view` is associated.

 To specify a layout on the `router-view` custom element, we use the following attributes:

-* `layoutView` - specifies the layout view to use.
+* `layout-view` - specifies the file name (with path) of the layout view to use.
-* `layoutViewModel` - specifies the view model to use with the layout view.
+* `layout-view-model` - specifies the file name (with path) of the view model to use with the layout view.
-* `layoutModel` - specifies the model parameter to pass to the layout view model's `activate` function.
+* `layout-model` - specifies the model parameter to pass to the layout view model's `activate` function.

 > Info
 > All of these layout attributes are bindable.

-Here is an example of the HTML in which we specify that we want all views routed-to under the `router-view` to be "layed-out" in a view named `layout`:
+Here is an example of the HTML in which we specify that we want all routed-to views under `router-view` to be laid-out in a view with base file name `layout` located in the same directory as the containing view:

 <code-listing heading="app.html">
   <source-code lang="HTML">